 2 cups buttermilk

-1 1/2 teaspoons lemon or lime juice
+1 and ½ teaspoons of lemon or lime juice

 2 tablespoons unsalted butter, room temperature*

-1 teaspoon sunflower oil
+1 teaspoon vanilla

 3 to 5 apples, thinly sliced

-maple syrup, for serving
+Maple syrup, for serving

 In the meantime, you can slice the apples.
 We left the skin on, but that is entirely your preference.